MachinisteWeb/node-atlas/README.en.md

 #### All languages on the same site ####

-On the same principle, the variations can be used to create the same page, but in different languages:
+On the same principle, the variations can be used to create the same page, but in different languages (and different routes):

 ```json
 {